-With the help of the Job SwatIO Upload Action it is possible to create a post on Swat.io including a video file upload.
-There is the option of creating a post draft in preparation (PREPARE), providing a post for scheduled publication (PUBLISH) or instantly publishing it on the desired platform (PUBLISH_NOW).
+With the help of the Job SwatIO Upload Action it is possible to publish an asset via a stream directly on or via SwatIO's Social Media Manager.
+There is the option of either transferring an asset to the platform (prepare), publishing it on a predefined date (publish), or publishing it directly on the desired channel (publish_now).